1972 David G. Hanrahan

 Dave graduated from Stranahan High School, in Fort Lauderdale, where he was a two-time state high school champion in the 100-yard butterfly and qualified for the 1968 Olympic Trials.
 He entered with the Class of 1971.

-David graduated from Stranahan High School in Fort Lauderdale, Fla.
-He entered Princeton in 1967.
-He majored in sociology and wrote his thesis on “The Quest for Subjectivity: The Problem of Faith in the Works of Søren Kierkegaard and Jean-Paul Sartre.”
+As a junior in the Class of 1972, he joined Cannon Club, majored in sociology, and wrote his thesis on The Quest for Subjectivity: The Problem of Faith in the Works of Soren Kierkegaard and Jean-Paul Sartre’.

-He is survived by his wife of more than 40 years, Christine; daughter Carolyn; sons Daniel and Michael and Michael’s wife, Aimee; grandchildren Adelaide and Ned; brothers James and Tom; and 12 nieces and nephews.
+He is survived by his wife, Christine; daughter Carolyn; son Daniel of Philadelphia; son Michael and his wife Aimee Wadeson; their children Adelaide and Ned of Kensington; brothers James and Tom of Annapolis; and nieces and nephews Jon, Erica, Greg, Will, Garrett, Libby, Caitlin, Kevin, Brian, Brennan, Gemma, and Lena.
 The class extends its condolences to the family.